 If all your shooting is filling your computer’s storage too quickly – or you need to keep your digital portfolio portable – it might be time to invest in one of the the best portable hard drives you can.

 With capacities now reaching a whopping 4TB, you’ll have enough space to save many thousands of ultra high resolution Raw files, or around 16 hours of high-bitrate 4K video, all while maintaining a pocket-sized storage device.

 A conventional portable hard disk drive still offers the most bytes for your buck, but for top transfer speeds, a solid state drive (SSD) is a must.
 They’re also a fraction the size and weight of conventional hard disk drives, though such speed and portability still commands a hefty premium over a hard drive.
 We’ve assembled a mix of both technologies to balance speed with cost and capacity.

-Rather than testing transfer speeds using unrealistic benchmarking software, we instead recorded maximum sustained read and write rates when shifting photos and video to and from a Windows 10 PC packing a fast SSD and USB 3.1 Gen 1 connectivity.
-While the latter will restrict the peak transfer rate of the fastest drives here, our results are more representative of what you can achieve if you’re not yet rocking cutting edge computing hardware.
+Rather than testing transfer speeds using unrealistic benchmarking software, we instead recorded maximum sustained read and write rates when shifting photos and video to and from a modern Windows 10 PC packing a fast NVMe SSD and USB 3.1 Gen 2 connectivity.